 Not only do addicts escape reality by self-medicating with their substance of choice, but they often choose to remain in this state of mind.
 They choose to deny they have a problem and avoid the real underlying issues causing problems in their life.
 They prefer to be intoxicated with fabricated feelings of euphoria and happiness, rather than suffering and detailing with the mundane realities of life, as well as encountering negative emotions.

 As soon as the effects of the drugs or alcohol wear off, the reality kicks in, and the internal demons of the person once again resurface.
-As soon as this happens, the addict typically chooses to once again escape reality rather than dealing with the problems.
+As soon as this happens, the addict typically chooses to use drugs as an escape from reality rather than deal with the problems.